open-rmf/rmf/README.md

 ## Binary installation

+> **Note:** RMF Demos package cannot be installed on Humble distro because of an underlying [issue](https://github.com/open-rmf/rmf_demos/issues/166) with the release of a bad version of fastapi in jammy.
+You can install the package from [source](https://github.com/open-rmf/rmf/discussions/267).
+It is important to have `fastapi` installed via `pip` and not as an Ubuntu system package (ie, via `apt install`) for the reasons documented above.
+Please follow the instructions in the [Additional Dependencies](#additional-dependencies) section to install `fastapi` along with other dependencies needed to run Open-RMF demos.

 All software required for Open-RMF is available as packages in the official ROS2 Humble repository.

 You can search for all available packages with